15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Faster, smoother check-in experience through mobile-first access

 Leadership from both companies highlighted that the integration creates a more connected and intuitive guest experience.
-By combining Hoteza’s guest-facing platform with Omnitec’s mobile key technology, hotels gain a modern, scalable solution that elevates convenience, security, and overall guest satisfaction.
+By combining Hoteza's guest-facing platform with Omnitec's mobile key technology, hotels gain a modern, scalable solution that improves convenience, security, and overall guest satisfaction.

 Lark Hospitality, a full-service hotel management company with a growing portfolio of independent lifestyle properties across the US, needed a modern PMS that could support rapid expansion without adding operational complexity.

-Results Achieved:
+Results achieved:

 • 44 hotels onboarded in just four months, enabling rapid portfolio-wide rollout